-What's more, you can access all your accounts in one place.
-That will eliminate the need to log on to a half dozen or more accounts each day.
-The app uses charts and graphs to give you a visual picture of where your money’s going.
-That can be particularly beneficial for anyone with difficulty tracking spending.
+Accessing all your accounts in one place makes tracking your money simple.
+Your Moneydance charts and graphs give you a visual picture of where your money’s going.
+The charting can be particularly beneficial for anyone with difficulty tracking spending.

 You can also pay bills from the app, as well as receive alerts to remind you when payments are due.
 The last feature can save you money by helping you to avoid late fees.

 Like any personal finance app, there is a small learning curve to efficiently navigate the software.
 Moneydance is not frustration-free.
 There can be programming bugs with importing data files and syncing your accounts.
 But you will find that with any software.

 Moneydance remains a “desktop-first” budgeting app and is compatible with these operating systems:

 The Android or Apple mobile app is a good companion and syncs with your desktop using Dropbox.
 However, the Moneydance mobile app lacks many desktop features and other cloud-based apps are better.